 I was happy with how the Ditto Looper sounded (or more accurately – how it didn’t affect the sound) and my students were too.
 That’s exactly what you want in a looper pedal.

 For such a small and simple pedal, it does a great job.
 If you have ever looked at the different options available with looper pedals, you will know that there are a lot of complicated looking pedals out there.
-Having only one footswitch and one knob is a far departure from a pedal such as the Boss RC-30 Phrase Looper Pedal.
-While a pedal like the RC-30 may look impressive, realistically you probably won’t have a use for most of the features.
+Having only one footswitch and one knob is a far departure from a pedal such as the Boss RC-30 Loop Station Pedal.
+While a pedal like the RC-30 is impressive, many guitarists won’t have a use for many of the features.
 Most of the time the only features you will need is what is available on the Ditto Looper.